Threat Intelligence: Why This Strategy Matters

 That's why threat intelligence is very important.

-She, according to Gartner, “Evidence-based knowledge, including context, mechanisms, indicators, implications and action-oriented advice about an existing or emerging threat or hazard to assets”.
-And more: "This intelligence can be used to inform decisions about the subject's response to that threat or danger."
+According to Gartner , it is "evidence-based knowledge, including context, mechanisms, indicators, implications, and action-oriented advice about an existing or emerging threat or hazard to assets."
+Furthermore, "this intelligence can be used to inform decisions about the subject's response to that threat or hazard."

 From a tooling point of view, a cyber threat intelligence solution can solve each of these problems.
 Typically using machine learning to: